-Franklin County, Ohio, on their second event with eBridge wanted to procure a new Garbage Truck for the county.
+Franklin County Board of Supervisors, MS on their second event with eBridge wanted to procure a new Garbage Truck for the county.
 After working with eBridge, 4 participating suppliers were gathered for the reverse auction event.
 In total, 60 lowering bids were placed with 33 first place turnovers.
 The final spread between bidders of only 0.0009% showed that Franklin County had achieved true market value.
 The county was able to net $18,000 or 14% on budget.

 Carroll County needed a new flail mower for the city and turned to eBridge to help them procure it at a great price. eBridge worked with the county to source 12 suppliers of whom 4 participated in the auction.
 The auction lasted only 50 minutes, but saved the county $25,000 on the purchase.
 The auction had 57 lowering bids including 15 turnovers and 28 extensions.
 In the end, the spread was only 0.008% between first and second place bidders, saving Carroll County 13% versus budget.